Skip navigation

 Possible Complications

 Continued clotting can lead to increased swelling.
-The swelling can interfere with blood flow.
+The swelling can interfere with arterial blood flow.
 This complication is called phlegmasia alba dolens.
 It causes the skin to turn white.
 Phlegmasia alba dolens may lead to tissue death (gangrene) and the need for amputation.

 When to Contact a Medical Professional